 - THOUGHTFULLY MADE: At Nature's Recipe, we believe that every ingredient counts.
 That’s why we’ve been crafting dog food recipes with high quality ingredients for over 40 years

-- REAL CHICKEN FIRST: This Blue Buffalo natural dry dog food is made with real, high-quality chicken as the #1 ingredient
+- REAL CHICKEN FIRST: Blue Buffalo senior dry dog food starts with real chicken as the first ingredient to help support strong, healthy muscles in older dogs

 - Complete and Balanced: Pedigree Complete Nutrition Adult Healthy Dog Food, Grilled Steak & Vegetable Flavor is 100% complete and balanced food for adult dogs, bringing a nutritious meal to your pet